 Recently, I read about someone who was working on an environmental project in the Maldives.
-After a day of difficult field work, the writer said the group enjoyed kicking back by relaxing on a boat and enjoying a snack of faur.
-Ah yes, faur, that local favorite made from betel leaves, cloves and nuts.
+After a day of difficult fieldwork, the writer said the group enjoyed kicking back by relaxing on a boat and enjoying a snack of faur.
+Ah yes, faur, that local favorite made from betel leaves, cloves, and nuts.

-Now, of course we here–here being the US of A–do snack on some natural foods like fruits and nuts, but in thinking about the Maldivians floating in those beautiful turquoise waters of the Indian Ocean and about other cultures as well, I got to wondering, what would be our native snack if one day all of the giant snack food manufacturers just got so sick of themselves they just fell down belly up.
+Now, of course, we here–here being the US of A–do snack on some natural foods like fruits and nuts.
+But in thinking about the Maldivians floating in those beautiful turquoise waters of the Indian Ocean, and about other cultures as well, I got to wondering, what would be our native snack if one day all of the giant snack food manufacturers just got so sick of themselves they just fell down belly up.

 Legend has it that the potato was first chipped by a Native American chef quite close to where I live.
 I could bike to that sacred ground–or walk there in pilgrimage if really gastronomically inspired.
-The story goes that George Crum, annoyed by a customer’s complaint about the dinner potatoes being cut too thick, responded with a plate of very thinly sliced, translucent, barely there taters.
+The story goes that George Crum, annoyed by a customer’s complaint about the dinner potatoes being cut too thick, responded with a plate of very thinly sliced, translucent, barely-there taters.
 The rest is history.

-Somehow, with the mass introduction of packaged snack foods we began to seriously stray from our more nut, seed and fruit-eating behaviors.
+Somehow, with the mass introduction of packaged snack foods, we began to seriously stray from our more nut, seed, and fruit-eating behaviors.
 While families in Afghanistan still relax–if they can–with pistachio nuts and dried apricots, things here have never been the same since the arrival of Bugles.
 I remember seeing my first bag of Bugles at my childhood friend Susan’s house.
 Once trumpeted onto the communal palate it seemed there was no turning back.
 I suppose the same could be said for all of our modern snacks including the once seemingly indomitable Twinkie which is eighty years old already.

-Surprisingly, I actually don’t encounter the Twinkie much on my nutritional beat.
+Surprisingly, I don’t encounter the Twinkie much on my nutritional beat.
 It is either so ubiquitous that it doesn’t register on my radar screen or it does not command valuable prime shelf placement anymore.
 And, amid the thousands of diet recalls I demand from my clients, I hardly ever hear mention of them.
 Little Debbies seem the more popular portable snack cake these days.
-Now that I think about it, the Twinkie despite its iconic reputation, is rather tame and boring in comparison to more obscene or more seductively marketed snack newbies.
+Now that I think about it, the Twinkie despite its iconic reputation is rather tame and boring in comparison to more obscene or more seductively marketed snack newbies.
 I guess this explains why it may be on the smush-ing block–and not because it has 37 artificial ingredients.

 Neither is it without some prescience.
-I just received some writings of Mayan elder, Carlos Barrios, a ceremonial priest and spiritual guide who is learned in the interpretation of the Mayan calendar.
+I have just seen some writings of Mayan elder, Carlos Barrios, a ceremonial priest and spiritual guide who is learned in the interpretation of the Mayan calendar.
 In his clarification of the 2012 prophecy, he states it portends a time of transformation rather than an end of the world– and that we need to be prepared for this by focusing on acts of unity.
 Amid his recitation of a few required actions, I was a bit surprised to see him advise, “Eat wisely–a lot of food is corrupt in either subtle or gross ways.
 Pay attention to what you are taking into your body.”